 How Often to Post?

-Some platforms like Twitter and Pinterest requires content to be posted about three to ten times per day.
-However, this will vary across the different types of social media.
+Some platforms like Twitter and Pinterest require content to be posted about three to ten times daily.
+However, this will vary across the different types of social media platform.

 Some of the most effective posting frequency looks like: